mikeuf/KnowledgeManager/README.md

 If you are unable to access the WSDL link, it means that the server is currently offline or the port is blocked in your environment and the client will be unable to function.
 Clicking that link should open an XML file that defines the services available from the Knowledge Manager server.
 You don't have to do anything with it, but the client uses the information in the WSDL to understand how to interface with the server.

 ## Overview
 The Knowledge Manager client allows the user to create, update, save and reload technical articles by exchanging SOAP requests with a JAX-WS web application server.
+The save task is executed in a separate thread.
 In this case, the server is Oracle Glassfish running on CentOS.
 The database is mySQL.

 **Note:** This application is intended to be a simple "proof-of-concept" rather than an example of robust engineering.
 There is only minimal form validation and exception handling.